sector-fi/web3-backtest/README.md

 | user           | admin                |
 | password       | admin                |

+To input the above data, go to: http://localhost:3000/ then click the 3-horizontal-line button.
+Proceed to connections then data sources then click "Add new data source" button.
+Search for InfluxDB and enter the aforementioned fields.

 See the /grafana folder, it contains dashboard json files for all examples.

 # Robo Labs